 - Follow the on-screen instructions to perform a test scan, adjusting the scan settings as needed.

-Manage Printers via CUPS Web Interface
+Manage HPLIP Printers via the CUPS Web Interface on Ubuntu

 Access the CUPS administration panel by opening your browser and visiting http://localhost:631.